 The TG77 was also controllable via SysEx and could create fantastic FM sounds.
 I found it so good that I later purchased also a SY99, the version with large keyboard.
 It was the first time I had been working "straight" on a synthesizer.

 It was the first synthesizer I completely " deciphered".
 Without the software package "Max" it probably wouldn't have been interesting for me, but with Max it became one of the most accessible synths you could get at that time.

 Here is a live recording (1991) of a piece (in the rarely used Multi-Mode) that I had done with this setup and Max.
 Frank Gratkowski plays alto saxophone - partly I too (as a non-distinguishable sample).
 Lars Lindvall plays trumpet and pipes, Norbert Pfammatter plays drums.
 The e-bass, marimba, vibraphone etc. - everything is TG77.
 And everything is live - no sequences.
 At that time I was interested in "intelligent extensions" of the craftsmanship of performers.

 The many synth outputs wanted to be organized and I had discovered the 4-channel world.
 For 4ch I used a Mackie desk with OTTO (MIDI-Automation).
 For the 8 outputs of the TX816, I used the Yamaha DMP11 Mixer - it was also MIDI-controllable and enabled me to do things that were previously impossible - or too big and too expensive to think about at all.

 I forgot how, but it was quite a trickery.
 Both mixers did not understand all MIDI commands, or did not allow everything, but in the addition of both it was possible to break through the barriers.
 Together with TX816 and TG77, this was a powerful 4ch FM instrument!

 Here is a live recording (1990) of a piece that I had realized with the AKAI and Max.
 Frank Gratkowski plays the soprano saxophone.
 All my sounds are sampled live of Frank's sounds.
-At the beginning of the pieces I had empty memory (which was very practical).
+At the beginning of the pieces the AKAI had empty memory (which was very practical).
 I think hardly anyone could work on the S1000 as fast as I did at that time (with Max).